Your cart

 • rectum

-2. Connection between the pelvic floor and sexual sensation
+2. Connection between pelvic floor and sexual sensation

 The pelvic floor is highly vascularized and densely innervated.
 It is directly connected to: